visgl/luma.gl/docs/api-guide/device.md

 ## Installing adapters

 The `@luma.gl/api` module defines abstract API interfaces such as `Device`, `Buffer` etc and is not usable on its own.

-One or more device "adapter" modules (`@luma.gl/webgl` and `@luma.gl/webgpu`) must be also be imported, and the actual resources returned to the application will be created by the adapter.
+One or more devices must be also be imported from a corresponding GPU API backend module (`@luma.gl/webgl` and/or `@luma.gl/webgpu`) and then registered with luma.gl.

 Create a WebGPU device: